Businesses rally for election needs across Georgia

-All Hands on Deck: Rallying Business Support for Urgent Election Needs Across Georgia

-Community organizer, GaVotingWorks, convenes Georgia businesses and Secretary of State Brad Raffensperger at kick-off event today around urgent election support and employee engagement
+Community organization, GaVotingWorks, convenes Georgia businesses and Secretary of State Brad Raffensperger at kick-off event around urgent election support and employee engagement.

 In sync with the national movement to mobilize the business sector for a healthy democracy led by Business for America and Operation Vote Safe